Spenon-dev/PSPLibDoc/README.md

  - All original PSPLibDoc contributers
  - All PPSSPP contributers for additional user library symbols
  - All UOFW contributers for updated 6.60 and 6.61 symbols
+ - artart78 for additional scripts and Github CI for NID status HTML page.
- - Draan, efonte, GrapheneCt, sajattack, SilverSpring, zecoxao for additional symbol sources and NIDS
+ - artart78, Draan, efonte, GrapheneCt, sajattack, SilverSpring, zecoxao for additional symbol sources and NIDs